Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Implementation Details

 Using these estimates, scores are computed for each grading task, as follows: For each task $b$, referred to as the \textit{bonus task}, agents are paired with another agent who completed $b$.
 Then, a pair of \textit{penalty tasks} $p$ and $q$, distinct from each other and from the bonus task, are randomly chosen (one for each agent).
 The pair of agents is awarded the quantity $\partial \Phi(\hat{\text{JP}}(x_b, y_b)) - \Phi^*(\partial \Phi(\hat{\text{JP}}(x_{p}, y_{q})))$, where $\Phi^*$ denotes the \textit{convex conjugate} of $\Phi$, $x_i$ and $y_j$ denote the first agent's reports on task $i$ and the second agent's report on task $j$, respectively, and $\hat{\text{JP}}$ is the empirical estimate of $\text{JP}$ computed using the other half of the tasks.

+Recall that for mechanisms that compute payments in pairs, we assign payments according to the average payment over all possible pairings.
+When working with the real peer grading data, it is occasionally the case that a pair of agents does not have a valid pair of penalty tasks to use.
+That is, there are some pairs of agents who graded only the same pair of submissions for a given assignment, so distinct penalty tasks cannot be chosen.
+In those cases, we simply skip over that pairing when computing the average payments over all possible pairings.
+If that is the only possible pairing (i.e. only those two agents graded that submission), then we ignore those peer grades altogether when computing payments according to this mechanism.

-\textbf{Deterministic Mutual Information (DMI) Mechanism.} The DMI mechanism pays agents according to a sum of unbiased estimates of the square of the Determinant-based Mutual Information between a random variable drawn from the distribution of their reports and random variables drawn from the distributions of the reports of each other agent who completed the same tasks.
+\textbf{Determinant-based Mutual Information (DMI) Mechanism.} The DMI mechanism was developed by Kong \cite{Kong2020}.
+It pays each agent according to a sum of unbiased estimates of the square of the Determinant-based Mutual Information between a random variable drawn from the distribution of their reports and random variables drawn from the distributions of the reports of each other agent who completed the same tasks.

-The estimate of the square of the Determinant-based Mutual Information between two random variables depends on the product of the determinants of two matrices, each encoding the frequency of pairs of reports on one part of a bifurcation of the tasks being considered for scoring.

-As a result, it is easy to see that, in our setting, when the report space has 11 possible reports and agents complete only 4 grading tasks, the DMI mechanism will always pay every agent 0.
-Further, in contrast to the other mechanisms we consider, where a pair of agents that have mutually completed only one task can be scored by the mechanism, the DMI mechanism benefits from having the sets of tasks that agents complete overlap as much as possible.

-So, to make the mechanism function as well as we can in our setting while remaining faithful to the original description of the mechanism, we make the following adjustments in our implementation:

-First, we project the report space down to 2 possible reports, so that each report is either 0---indicating that a submission has below average quality ($< 7$)---or 1---indicating that its quality is at least average ($\geq 7$).
-Second, we partition the agents into clusters of 4 agents so that each cluster grades the same 4 submissions (the submissions from another cluster).

-To compute the payments for the agents in each cluster, we randomly divide the 4 grading tasks for the cluster into two equal-size groups.
-For each pair of agents in the cluster, two \textit{answer matrices} (one for each group of grading tasks), which record the number of times a pair of reports was generated by that pair of agents for some task in that group, are computed.
-Agents are paid according to the sum, over all the other agents in the cluster, of the product of the determinants of the answer matrices for the pair consisting of themselves and that other agent.